 Businesses face ever-increasing risks in the online world.
-From ransomware to DDoS attacks, every entrepreneur and manager need to take the necessary actions to ensure their operations are protected and have reduced exposure in front of online threats.
+From phishing, ransomware to DDoS attacks, every entrepreneur and manager needs to take the necessary actions to ensure their operations are protected and have reduced exposure in front of online threats.

 The median ransomware request per attack is approximately $13.000, a sum that tends to increase periodically, especially as attacks become more sophisticated by the day.